Unlike Baby’s vision, which takes some time to develop once they are born, their hearing is almost fully developed after

 Early identification of hearing loss

-Identifying hearing loss early is important because babies learn so much, both about how to speak, and about the world around her from sound.
+Identifying hearing loss early is important because babies learn so much, both about how to speak, and about the world around them from sound.
 Some newborn hearing tests can miss smaller hearing loss, so pay attention to Baby’s development and how things seem to be progressing, and not just the tests.
-If she does not respond to loud sounds or react to your voice, talk to the doctor.
+If they do not respond to loud sounds or react to your voice, talk to the doctor.
 Many factors can influence hearing problems, including genetics, infections, trauma, and damaging noise levels.
-As Baby ages, have her hearing checked regularly by the doctor.
+As Baby ages, have their hearing checked regularly by the doctor.

 - “Can your baby hear?”
 American Academy of Pediatrics.
 American Academy of Pediatrics, U.S. Department of Health and Human Services.
 Web.